Menu

 To understand the history of the Netherlands, a visit to Nieuwe Kerk (New Church) is a must.
 Here, the father of the Netherlands, William of Orange, is buried, and subsequently, all the House of Orange royals found their resting place in Nieuwe Kerk.

 The Nieuwe Kerk choir contains a magnificent monument by Hendrik de Keyser (1608-19), erected by the United Provinces to the memory of William of Orange.
-The interior of the church is quite understated but elegant, and the stained glass windows are intricate and impressive.
+The interior of the church is understated yet elegant, and the stained-glass windows are intricate and impressive.

 2. Market Square

 Wandering the Delft market square is a real treat.
 On Saturdays, it’s easy to stock up on Dutch souvenirs by simply checking out all the stalls: cheeses, cookies (fresh stroopwafels!), and poffertjes: a food festival all in itself.
-The day we were there, there was a cobbler in the square making Dutch wooden clogs, a commonly recognized symbol of the Netherlands.
+On the day we were there, a cobbler in the square was making Dutch wooden clogs, a widely recognized symbol of the Netherlands.
 Of course, we could not resist buying some of his handiwork.

 Of course, you can’t miss the grand Stadhuis, Delft (City Hall), built in the 17th century.
 On the west side of the marketplace, restored in the Renaissance style by H. de Keyser after a fire in 1618, is an ancient Gothic belfry.

-Behind the most beautiful façade on the market, you’ll find Koos Rozenburgs’ shop, which has many fantastic antiques.
-What was most striking about the Square was all the people relaxing and enjoying the day’s beauty.
+Behind the most beautiful façade on the market, you’ll find Koos Rozenburg’s shop, which has many fantastic antiques.
+What was most striking about the square was the number of people relaxing and enjoying the day’s beauty.
 It is a gathering place for this community.

 3. Exploring Delft by Water: A Cozy Canal Adventure